Skip to content

 Factory farming

-Factory farming (also intensive animal husbandry or intensive livestock farming) is the the mass keeping of animals to satisfy human needs under cramped, stressful and usually inappropriate conditions.
+Factory farming (also intensive animal husbandry or intensive livestock farming) is the mass keeping of animals aimed at the satisfaction of human needs under confining, stressful and mostly not species-appropriate circumstances.

 Mass tourism